Would you like to view this website in another language?

 Types of payroll reports employers have to file

-• Form 941 - Employer's quarterly federal tax return: This quarterly report is crucial for reporting income taxes, social security taxes, and Medicare taxes withheld from employees' paychecks.
-It also reports the employer's portion of social security and Medicare taxes.
+• Form 941 — Employer's Quarterly Federal Tax Return: Reports income taxes, Social Security taxes, and Medicare taxes withheld from employees' paychecks, plus the employer's portion of Social Security and Medicare taxes.

-• Form 940 - Employer's annual federal unemployment (FUTA) tax return: Employers must file this report annually.
-It relates to federal unemployment taxes owed for having employees on the payroll.
+• Form 940 — Employer's Annual Federal Unemployment (FUTA) Tax Return: Filed annually to report federal unemployment taxes owed for having employees on the payroll.

-• Form W-2 - Wage and tax statement: Employers must provide this annual statement to each employee and the Social Security Administration.
-It details the employee's annual wages and the amount of taxes withheld from their pay.
+• Form W-2 — Wage and Tax Statement: Provided annually to each employee and to the Social Security Administration.
+It details the employee's annual wages and the amount of taxes withheld.

-• Form W-3 - Transmittal of wage and tax statements: This form accompanies Form W-2 when sending it to the Social Security Administration.
-It summarizes the total earnings, social security wages, Medicare wages, and withholding for all employees for the year.
+• Form W-3 — Transmittal of Wage and Tax Statements: Accompanies Forms W-2 sent to the Social Security Administration.
+Summarizes total earnings, Social Security wages, Medicare wages, and withholding for all employees for the year.

-• Other specialized reports: Depending on the company's structure and the benefits offered, employers might also need to file reports related to retirement contributions, health insurance premiums withheld, and other employee benefits.
+• Other specialized reports: Depending on company structure and benefits offered, employers might also file reports related to retirement contributions, health insurance premiums withheld, and other employee benefits.

 Filing these reports accurately and on time is essential to avoid payroll errors and potential penalties.
-Employers often rely on payroll providers or payroll services to manage these responsibilities and ensure compliance with all reporting requirements for each payroll period.
+Many employers rely on payroll providers or payroll services to manage these responsibilities and ensure compliance for each payroll period.

 Why are payroll reports so significant for businesses?